alan-lira/fl-cs-sim/reproducibility/Euro-Par_2024/README.md

   bash scripts/run_all_experiments_results_analyses.sh
 ```

-The experiments analyses will be stored in the `fl-optimal-schedulers/experiments_results_analyses` folder.
+The experiments results analyses will be stored in the `fl-optimal-schedulers/experiments_results_analyses` folder.

 ### Executing All the Steps Above